Academic Integrity and Misconduct Policy

 Students

-Step 1: Report of Alleged Academic Misconduct
+Step 1: Allegation of Academic Misconduct

-Step 2: Investigation
+Step 2: Notification and Investigation

-If, on completion of further inquiry, the investigating officer concludes that the allegation is vexatious or malicious in motivation, or the evidence provided as part of the allegation is spurious, it is reported to the Head of School or Director of Higher Degree Research for appropriate action.
+If, on completion of further inquiry, the investigating officer concludes that the allegation is vexatious or malicious in motivation, or the evidence provided as part of the allegation is spurious, it is reported to the Program Director, Head of School or Director of Higher Degree Research for appropriate action.

-In response to breaches of academic integrity, a review process regarding the type of breach which has occurred and the assessment practices to reduce further potential breaches.
-This will be undertaken by the Learning and Teaching Committee, a report will be submitted to Academic Board.
+In response to breaches of academic integrity, a review process will take place regarding the type of breach which has occurred and assessment practices to reduce further potential breaches.
+This will be undertaken by the Learning and Teaching Committee, and a report will be submitted to Academic Board.

 Faculty

-Flowchart: Management of student academic misconduct
+Flowchart: Management of an allegation of student academic misconduct